dward1289/MPK/README.txt

   There are a total of 600+ Pokemon.
 Instead of having the user look through all of the Pokemon, the spinners keep the Pokemon sorted by type.
 The first spinner allows the user to select the Pokemon type.
-The second spinner finds all of the Pokemon that are the selected type and populates with the name of Pokemon.
+The second spinner finds all of the Pokemon that are of that selected type and populates with the name of the Pokemon.

 User Guidelines
 ================